Infidelity Counselling in Calgary | Betrayal Care

 Do you offer in-person infidelity counselling in Calgary?

 Yes.
-We see Calgary clients in person, and we also offer secure video sessions for anyone who would rather start from home or whose schedule makes getting to an appointment difficult.
+Joanna He sees clients in person in Calgary, by appointment.
+The rest of our team works by secure video, for anyone who would rather start from home or whose schedule makes getting to an appointment difficult.
 The care is the same either way.

 Is what I am feeling actually trauma, or am I overreacting?